-Online teaching should follow the same principles as set out in the online teaching and learning policy and all live lessons must be recorded (with parents' / carers' knowledge and consent).
+Online teaching should follow the same principles as set out in the online teaching and learning policy and all live lessons must be recorded.
 Senior team will quality assure lessons by viewing recordings and by being members of class channels and doing live drop ins.